nicholas-a-karle/Quantum-Chess/README.md

     Only the second player may run and measure the circuit, but they lose that turn The game ends when one or both players goes below 1 life

+#   How to start
+    in console:
+        python qchess.py

 # Credit
     Usage of some QPong assets from Qiskit
+    Usage of libaries